miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 > Allows for limited control and manifestation of light.

--   _Silent Image_: Create an immobile phantom illusion that appears real at a glance, but falls apart when touched.
+-   _Silent Image_: Create a phantom illusion that appears real at a glance, but falls apart when touched.
 The larger and more detailed the illusion, the more difficult the roll required.

 -   _Blinding Light_: Create a painfully bright light that blinds those who look directly at it.
 Does not deal damage, but does inflict blindness.